LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/design.md

 The game can only retain depth if control remains deterministic enough for self-competition.
 Persistent mastery is visible as cleaner arcs, braver entries, smaller unnecessary slip, more purposeful transitions, and near-wall consistency—not merely a score increasing.

 Variety should come from player-authored routes and different corner geometries, not randomized handling.
 Internal driving profiles are tuning tools, not arbitrary per-run mutations.
+Game modes may change goals, pressure, supporting actors, and HUD state, while maps change space and presentation; neither should silently randomize core handling.

 ## 7. Beginner experience